-- (2) An application under subsection (1) shall not be made after the end of the period specified in section 136; and no order shall be made unless the court also makes, or it appears to the court that there are grounds for making, an order under section 135 for the disposal of the infringing copies. - (3) A person to whom an infringing copy or other article is delivered up pursuant to an order made under this section shall, if an order under section 135 is not made, retain it until an order or decision is made by the court under that section. - 38.-(1) Subject to any decision of the court under section 135, and to the conditions specified in subsections (2), (3) and (4), an infringing copy of a work which is found exposed or otherwise immediately available for sale or hire, and in respect of which the copyright owner would be entitled to apply for an order under section 37 may be seized and detained by him or a person authorised by him.
+- (2) An application under subsection (1) of this section, shall not be made after the end of the period specified in section 136 of this Act; and no order shall be made unless the court also makes, or it appears to the court that there are grounds for making, an order under section 135 of the Act for the disposal of the infringing copies. - (3) A person to whom an infringing copy or other article is delivered up pursuant to an order made under this section shall, if an order under section 135 of this Act is not made, retain it until an order or decision is made by the court under that section.

+38.-(1) Subject to any decision of the court under section 135 of this Act, and to the conditions specified in subsections (2), (3) and (4) of this section, an infringing copy of a work which is found exposed or otherwise immediately available for sale or hire, and in respect of which the copyright owner would be entitled to apply for an order under section 37 of this Act, may be seized and detained by him or a person authorized by him.